raunak2007/blog/_posts/2023-05-22-2d-js-implementation-plan.md

 }
 \`\`\`

-4. **Testing**: You can now open the HTML file in a web browser, and you should see a canvas element with a red ball.
+4. **Testing**: I can now open the HTML file in a web browser and add it to the PhysicsArcade repository, and I should see a canvas element with a red ball.
 Press the spacebar to make the ball jump, and observe the projectile motion.

-By following these steps, you will be able to integrate 2D animation concepts into a \`<script>\` tag inside an HTML file to display the projectile motion of a red ball using keyboard actions.
+By following these steps, I'll be able to integrate 2D animation concepts into a \`<script>\` tag inside an HTML file to display the projectile motion of a red ball using keyboard actions.